 - Wait for a few seconds or minutes depending on the size of the file.
 The bigger the file, the longer the compression takes place.

 - That’s it.
 A new file will now appear inside the folder with the name Sample.zip next to the original file named Sample.

-For the old-timers and advanced users, these commands will be such an ease.
-But if this is your first time, you will need some getting used to.
-Ubuntu and other Linux-based distributions are a bit complicated especially if you came from the point-and-click operating system like Windows 7 to 10.
+For the old-timers and advanced users, these commands will be easy.
+But if this is your first time, you will need some getting used to it.
+Ubuntu and other Linux-based distributions are a bit complicated especially if you came from a point-and-click operating system like Windows 7 to 10.

 If you have any questions about today’s topic, please feel free to leave your message in the comment section below as well.
 We will try to get back to you as soon as we can.